Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ### Unlocking all Votes

 This function unlocks the votes of a memeber once a proposal's voting period has elapsed.
-Through its execution, members can regain their voting power, ensuring a fair and transparent democratic process within the DAO's ecosystem.
+Through its execution, members can regain their voting power, ensuring a fair and transparent democratic process within the Dao's ecosystem.

-The `unlock_votes` function unlocks votes cast by a user on a specific proposal within the DAO.
+The `unlock_votes` function unlocks votes cast by a user on a specific proposal within the Dao.

-- It first checks if the `proposal_id` is valid in `let proposal = storage.proposals.get(proposal_id).try_read().unwrap();`, ensuring it corresponds to an existing proposal within the DAO.
+- It first checks if the `proposal_id` is valid in `let proposal = storage.proposals.get(proposal_id).try_read().unwrap();`, ensuring it corresponds to an existing proposal within the Dao.

 - It checks if the proposal's deadline has passed `require(proposal.deadline < height().as_u64(),`,`.
 If the proposal is still active, the function stops execution and raises an error indicating that the proposal is still active.